EugenieKa/SEMANTIC/README.md

 ***

-Here are basically variables used for the report which are all dictionaries to store data to report
+Here are basically variables used which are all dictionaries to store data to report

 The report is always written in file "report.tex"

-Warning : each time your launch the program, it will overwritten "report.tex"
+**Warning : each time your launch the program, it will overwritten "report.tex"**

-The file is open and close several times at some progression steps, both in get_index_result{x} and in elastic_meth{x}
+The file is open and close several times while running, both in get_index_result{x} and in elastic_meth{x}

 It seems inconvenient to insert an input asking user many times the same name of file during the process (and pausing it in addition)

-Simply rename to save it, after a launch on an endpoint once it is produced.
+Simply rename to save it once it is produced, after a launch on an endpoint.

 ### Tips about latex document